EU seeks to end misleading food labels from Saturday

-BRUSSELS (Reuters) - EU shoppers and restaurant-goers should know more about what they are eating under EU labeling law that takes effect from Saturday to protect allergy-sufferers, promote healthier eating and give consumers an informed choice.
+BRUSSELS, Dec 12 (Reuters) - EU shoppers and restaurant-goers should know more about what they are eating under EU labelling law that takes effect from Saturday to protect allergy-sufferers, promote healthier eating and give consumers an informed choice.

 The law is supposed to prevent consumers from being misled and insists on minimum font sizes to ensure they can read the information they are given.